gershnik/wsdd-native/README.md

 ## Features

-* Fully supports macOS, Linux, FreeBSD, OpenBSD, NetBSD and illumos.
+* Fully supports macOS, Linux, FreeBSD, OpenBSD, NetBSD, DragonFlyBSD and illumos.
 Partial support for Haiku OS
 * Can be configured via a configuration file, not just command line.
 * Discovers Samba/macOS SMB configuration on its own.
 (This can be overridden, if desired)
 * Can present the Unix host as something other than "Computer" in Windows Explorer.